getbraincloud/examples-unity/README.md

 Async multiplayer and cloud code example.

-For more information see this [README.mb](https://github.com/getbraincloud/examples-unity/blob/master/TicTacToe/README.md) file.
+For more information, see this [README.mb](https://github.com/getbraincloud/examples-unity/blob/master/TicTacToe/README.md) file.

 ---